stella3d/browser-compressor/README.md

 # Audio Dynamics Compressor
 A chrome extension for doing audio compression with web media.

+Intended to help make media with large volume variances more comfortable for people to consume.

 # Usage
 To use, click the extension's icon when you're on a page with media you want to adjust the volume range of.